mjambon/ocaml-layer/README.md

 7. Run `make push` to upload the images.
 8. Use these images as base images in your CI jobs.

+You can reuse and adapt the [CircleCI config](.circleci/config) of this repo to rebuild your images on a weekly basis or so.

 Suggestions
 --